Is Freelancing a Good Career Option?

 The cons of freelancing

-Continually looking for work
+Continually looking for your next gig

 Again, this is more of an issue when you are starting as a new freelancer.
 You may find yourself having to market yourself and chase the leads to keep the work flowing in.
 And that’s okay; it’s part of the hustle.
 But there are times when you might find it challenging.
 Having the right mindset is crucial for when work dries up.
 It also helps to be on some freelancer outsourcing platforms like Fiverr.
 Yes, they generally pay less, but they can be handy to fill in the gaps.
 Any work is better than no work.

-Handling difficult clients
+Dealing with difficult clients

 Most of the time, your clients will be fine, some even great (hint, these are the ones you want to keep), but you will get a shocker once in a while.
 They will either be demanding, bad communicators, late paying up, or all of the above.
 The good news is that the more experience you get, the better you become at spotting red flags from the start.
-And when you do, you can just tell them you are booked up for months, or you can just provide them with an outrageously expensive quote.
+And when you do, you can just tell them you are booked up for months or provide them with an outrageously expensive quote.
 It seems to do the trick.

-Hard to plan holidays/time off
+Hard to plan holidays

 Is freelancing worth it?